 Mortgage Rate: This is the interest rate you’ll pay on your mortgage.
 This will determine how much you pay in interest over the life of your mortgage.
 Your mortgage rate may change depending on if it’s fixed or variable.

 Closing Costs: These are expenses that you’re required to pay out of pocket leading up to your closing date.
 Examples of closing costs include real estate lawyer fees, land transfer taxes, home inspector and movers.
 It’s a good idea to budget 1.5% of a home’s purchase price towards closing costs.

 Different Types of Mortgages

 There are three main types of mortgages: insured, insurable and uninsurable.

-An insured or high-ratio mortgage is when you’re required to pay mortgage default insurance that protects the lender.
+An insured mortgage is when you’re required to pay mortgage default insurance that protects the lender.
 Because of that, most lenders offer their lowest mortgage rates on these products (although this is offset by the mortgage default insurance you’ll pay).

 An uninsured mortgage is a mortgage that doesn’t meet the government’s guidelines to be insured by any of the mortgage insurers.
 Examples include home purchases over $1 million and 30-year amortizations.
 Because of this, uninsurable mortgages tend to come with the highest mortgage rate.

 A mortgage term is the length of time the terms and conditions of your mortgage are guaranteed.
 If you have a fixed-rate mortgage, your mortgage rate will remain the same for the duration of the time.